 The classified site of Anse de Paulilles

-Is a natural site which housed the old dynamite plant established by Alfred Nobel in 1870 in the town of Port-Vendres, in the hollow of the Béar and Oulestrell caps.
+It's a natural site which housed the old dynamite plant established by Alfred Nobel in 1870 in the town of Port-Vendres, in the hollow of the Cap Béar and the Cap Oulestrell.

 This green setting, between the sea and the vineyards, on terraces, today promotes the industrial history of the place, the discovery of the natural heritage and that of the Catalan maritime heritage through the boat restoration workshop.

 The Gulf of Lion Marine Nature Park